Singing Astronaut Sings Our Praises!

 The other three films, which will be rolled out around the world from tomorrow (26 March), feature the popular attractions of Titanic Belfast and the Guinness Storehouse, as well as footage of Chris learning to play hurling at the GAA clubs of Na Fianna in Dublin and Cushendall in Co Antrim.

 All four films, and the accompanying feature articles, will be promoted on Tourism Ireland’s website, Ireland.com.
 They will be shared by Tourism Ireland with its Facebook fans (over two million worldwide) and Twitter followers (110,000+), and on its YouTube channel (the most watched YouTube channel of national tourism organisations in Europe, according to the Digital Tourism Brand Index) shining a spotlight on some of the many great things to see and do on a holiday in Ireland; and the films will be distributed to influential international travel and lifestyle media, through an extensive publicity and PR campaign.
 Chris Hadfield will also be tweeting links to all four films – inspiring his more than one million followers to begin planning their own holiday to Ireland this year.

-Niall Gibbons, Tourism Ireland chief executive, said: “I would like to thank Chris Hadfield for his tremendous generosity in agreeing to help us promote the island of Ireland around the world.
+Niall Gibbons, CEO of Tourism Ireland, said: “I would like to thank Chris Hadfield for his tremendous generosity in agreeing to help us promote the island of Ireland around the world.
 He is an enormously popular, global figure and I am confident that the four films we have created of his visit to Ireland will be seen and shared by millions of potential holidaymakers around the world – inspiring them to come and sample the destination for themselves.”